milanm/DotNet-Developer-Roadmap/README.md

 - **Use Span<> instead of collections** (spans can represent a contiguous section of memory; this means we can use them to operate over arrays)

+Check more about performances in the [Awesome .NET Performance](https://github.com/adamsitnik/awesome-dot-net-performance) repo.

 ### Security and Cryptography

 Security plays an essential role in application development.
 The most critical aspects of security in the .NET world are: